-Pablo Picasso, in front of his painting "The Aficionado", 1912
+Pablo Picasso, in front of his painting The Aficionado, 1912

-For the next six and a half decades Picasso was a wildly successful, prolific, and often-controversial painter, sculptor, draftsman, printmaker, and theatrical designer.
-His grand passions—for beautiful women and art—led to a complicated personal life and an enormous body of work, countless exhibitions and awards, and an ever-growing bibliography.
+For the next six and a half decades Picasso was a wildly successful, prolific, and controversial painter, sculptor, draftsman, printmaker, and theatrical designer.
+His grand passions—for women and art—led to a torturous personal life and an enormous body of work celebrated (and criticized) through countless exhibitions and awards, plus an ever-growing bibliography.

 World Art History Certificate elective: Earn 1/2 credit*

 Recommended Program: If you are interested in this program, we recommend you consider registering for Picasso's War: How Modern Art Came to America, an online program on Wednesday, December 13.

 *Enrolled participants in the World Art History Certificate Program receive 1/2 elective credit.
 Not yet enrolled?
 Learn about the program, its benefits, and how to register here.